GaiaNet-AI/workshops/20240529-consensus/README.md

 Ask the model follow up questions: "What are the most famous museums in Paris" and "Please plan to two-day trip to visit museums in Paris"

-Ask the model an irrelevant question: "Where is Beijing?"
+Ask the model an irrelevant question: "What is Bitcoin?"